-The Student Code of Conduct is designed to foster student responsibility, respect for the rights of others and to ensure the orderly operation of the school.
+The Student Code of Conduct is designed to foster student responsibility, respect for the rights of others and to ensure the orderly operation of the high school.
 No code can be expected to list each and every offense, which may result in the use of disciplinary action.
 However, it is the purpose of this code to list certain offenses, which, if committed by a student, will result in the imposition of a certain disciplinary action.
 Any conduct not included herein, or an aggravated circumstance of any offense or an action involving a combination of offenses may result in disciplinary consequences that extend beyond this code of conduct as determined by the principal, superintendent and/or Board of Education.

 The Seymour School District is committed to maintaining a learning environment free of any form of bullying or intimidation.
 Bullying is strictly prohibited on school grounds, or school time at a school sponsored activity or in a school related context.
 Bullying is the intentional action by an individual or group of individuals to inflict intimidation, unwanted aggressive behavior, or harassment that is repetitive or is substantially likely to be repeated and causes a reasonable student to fear for his/her physical safety or property; substantially interferes with the educational performance, opportunities, or benefits of any student without exception; or substantially disrupts the orderly operation of the school.
 Bullying may consist of physical actions, including gestures, or oral, cyberbullying, electronic, or written communication, and any threat of retaliation for reporting acts of bullying.
-Bully report forms can be found in the office.
+Bully report forms can be found in the high school office.
 These forms can be filled out and submitted anonymously.

-After School Detention, In-School Suspension, Out-Of-School Suspension and Expulsion are disciplinary measures applied for violation of school policies and regulations.
+Monday School, After School Detention, In-School Suspension, Out-Of-School Suspension and Expulsion are disciplinary measures applied for violation of school policies and regulations.
+Monday School will run from 8:00 a.m.-12:00 p.m.
 After School Detention will run from 3:30 pm to 5:30 pm, students will not be admitted late or allowed to leave early.
-Failure to attend will result in additional consequences and the detention will still have to be served.
+Failure to attend will result in additional consequences and the punishment will still have to be served.

-Students who are suspended from school are not allowed to be on the Seymour campus at any time during the period of suspension.
+Students who are suspended from school are not allowed to be on the Seymour High School campus at any time during the period of suspension.
 Students are forbidden from attending any events off the campus in which Seymour is a participant.
 Failure to comply will result in additional disciplinary measures.
 Additionally, corporal punishment will not be part of the student code of conduct.